 New issues of Dispatch will be sent out in the first week of every month.
-If you have not subscribed yet, you can do so right here:
+If you have not subscribed yet you can do so in a few seconds below.

 If you ever find yourself looking to continue the conversation about something discussed in an issue, simply hit reply.
 If you have ideas too, simply reply to any issue to let me know.
 As with Briefings, my commitment to keeping my newsletter ad-free is renewed for Dispatch.
 It is one of the things my readers have expressed they like about my newsletter and, since this is a passion project for me, I find it perfectly reasonable to continue ad-free.
 Thank you for joining the ride; it will no doubt be an exciting and knowledgeable one.